http://bit.ly/10lvdU *

 and the road full of fallen branches and stones.

 “Without suffering, you cannot grow.
 Without suffering, you can not get the peace and joy you deserve.
 Please don't run away from your suffering.
 Embrace it and cherish it.
 Go to the Buddha, sit with him, and show him your pain.
 He will look at you with loving kindness, compassion, and mindfulness, and show you ways to embrace your suffering and look deeply into it.
 With understanding and compassion, you will be able to heal the wounds in your heart, and the wounds in the world.
-The Buddha called suffering a Holy Truth, because our suffering has the capacity of showing us the path to liberation.
+The Buddha called suffering a Holy Truth, because our suffering has the capaAs I previously mentioned, Thay also talks about the bodhisattva Avalokitesvara in his book For a Future to be Possible.city of showing us the path to liberation.
 Embrace your suffering, and let it reveal to you the way to peace.”

 You do not have to walk on your knees